cmrivers/epipy/_posts/2014-02-02-case-trees.md

 ##Generation analyses

-Epidemiologists must also be interested in how the disease changes from one generation to the next.
+Epidemiologists may also be interested in how the disease changes from one generation to the next.
 Are cases acquired from animals more severe than human acquired cases?
 Does severity decrease as the disease passes from person to person?
 Are index cases more likely to be men?
 The generation_analysis() function returns a table of case attributes by generation, as well as an optional bar graph.

 **Example**